 If you google for options, you will find two types of deals: websites selling UPC codes for less than 10 cents each, and companies selling a single UPC for more than $20.

-After contacting support of several marketplaces, talking to multiple merchants, and GS1 support (email@example.com, 800.662.0701 x250), we concluded that any place selling UPC other than GS1 is just a reseller of numbers, and it will not list your name as the manufacturer.
+After contacting support of several marketplaces, talking to multiple merchants, and GS1 support (firstname.lastname@example.org and 937.435.3870), we concluded that any place selling UPC other than GS1 is just a reseller of numbers, and it will not list your name as the manufacturer.
 Many places online sell cheap UPC codes, but this can be hit or miss, and you most likely will end-up buying invalid codes or codes used by other merchants.
-There are many complaints about that online, and on the BBB website.
+There are many complaints about that online and on the BBB website.

 For example, we have a client who purchased UPC codes from speedybarcodes.com, and none of them are working with Walmart.
 However, we have multiple clients who use UPCs from speedybarcodes.com and they have no issue with using them on places like Amazon and Walmart – it is truly hit or miss.

 Major retail stores and online marketplaces require you to purchase through GS1.

 There are two ways you can get UPC codes the correct way: